An amazing Gluten Free Gingerbread Cake Roll with a delicious sponge, filled with an easy cream cheese icing.

-Christmas is coming in a couple of weeks and I wanted to upload a delightful Gingerbread Cake Roll that was keto, gluten-free and sugar-free!
+Christmas is coming in a couple of weeks and I wanted to upload a delightful Gluten Free Gingerbread Cake Roll that would be keto and sugar-free!
 My goal with this recipe was to make a cake roll that was extremely fluffy and light, that was somewhat dark in colour, and tasted amazing!

 A delicious gluten-free and sugar-free cake roll filled with a cream cheese whipping cream!